nuts-foundation/nuts-node/README.rst

     network.enablediscovery                   true                                                                                                                                                                                                                                                                                                                                                                                                   Whether to enable automatic connecting to other nodes. network.grpcaddr                          \:5555                                                                                                                                                                                                                                                                                                                                                                                                  Local address for gRPC to listen on.
-If empty the gRPC server won't be started and other nodes will not be able to connect to this node (outbound connections can still be made). network.maxbackoff                        24h0m0s                                                                                                                                                                                                                                                                                                                                                                                                Maximum between outbound connections attempts to unresponsive nodes (in Golang duration format, e.g. '1h', '30m'). network.nodedid                                                                                                                                                                                                                                                                                                                                                                                                                                  Specifies the DID of the organization that operates this node, typically a vendor for EPD software.
+If empty the gRPC server won't be started and other nodes will not be able to connect to this node (outbound connections can still be made). network.maxbackoff                        24h0m0s                                                                                                                                                                                                                                                                                                                                                                                                Maximum between outbound connections attempts to unresponsive nodes (in Golang duration format, e.g. '1h', '30m'). network.nodedid                                                                                                                                                                                                                                                                                                                                                                                                                                  Specifies the DID of the party that operates this node.
 It is used to identify the node on the network.
 If the DID document does not exist of is deactivated, the node will not start. network.protocols                         []                                                                                                                                                                                                                                                                                                                                                                                                     Specifies the list of network protocols to enable on the server.
 They are specified by version (1, 2).
 If not set, all protocols are enabled. network.v2.diagnosticsinterval            5000                                                                                                                                                                                                                                                                                                                                                                                                   Interval (in milliseconds) that specifies how often the node should broadcast its diagnostic information to other nodes (specify 0 to disable). network.v2.gossipinterval                 5000                                                                                                                                                                                                                                                                                                                                                                                                   Interval (in milliseconds) that specifies how often the node should gossip its new hashes to other nodes.